Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 ## Software requirements
-* ArcMap 10.2 or higher or ArcGIS Pro 2.4 or higher.
+* ArcGIS Pro 2.8 or higher.
 A Desktop Basic license is sufficient.
-  * Note: The Calculate Accessibility Matrix and Prepare Time Lapse Polygons tools have not been tested on versions of ArcGIS Pro prior to 2.8 and may not work properly.
+  * Note: The tools have not been tested on versions of ArcGIS Pro prior to 2.8 and may not work properly.
 Upgrading to the latest version of ArcGIS Pro is always recommended.
 * Network Analyst extension.

 ## Data requirements
-* A transit-enabled network dataset created either with the downloadable [Add GTFS to a Network Dataset toolset](http://arcg.is/10jXez) in ArcMap or using the [tools available natively in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).
+* A transit-enabled network dataset created either using [these tools available in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).